IP-CAM/ImbaChat-OpenCart/README.md

 # Chat widget for OpenCart CMS

-This is free plugin for integration OpenCart CMS с chat service imbachat.com It allows to add chat widget between users on your website for free.
+This is free plugin for integration OpenCart CMS with chat service imbachat.com It allows to add chat widget between users on your website for free.

 # Links: